Claude Code Plugin

 The plugin includes:

-- 10 skills covering all major areas of Nette development
+- A broad set of skills covering all major areas of Nette development

-- Automatic validation that catches errors in Latte and NEON files
+- Automatic validation that catches errors in Latte, NEON and JavaScript files

 - MCP Inspector integration for real-time application introspection